-A deeply discharged power pack requires the charger to draw approximately 14-amperes from the 115-volt line receptacle.
+A deeply discharged power pack requires the charger to draw approximately 14 amperes from the 115-volt line receptacle.
 To prevent 15-ampere household fuses or circuit breakers from "opening" and interrupting power, it may be necessary to disconnect other appliances, tools, or lights from that circuit.

-To start the charging operation, open the hood and plug the charger cord into any 3-wire, grounded, 115-volt receptacle and turn the charger knob to the "Start" position determined by the age of the power pack.
-(See Figures 10A and B.) (New power packs go through a seasoning period and must be charged longer.)
+To start the charging operation, grasp both louvers at the rear of the hood and lift upward.
+Plug the charger cord into any 3-wire, grounded, 115-volt receptacle and turn the charger knob to the "Start" position determined by the age of the power pack (Figure 10).
+(New power packs go through a seasoning period and must be charged longer).